-While chatting on several topics, the discussion moved to the Lord Padmanabha swamy’s picture in our living room.
+While chatting random topics while sitting in my living room, the discussion moved to the Lord Padmanabha swamy’s picture on the wall.

 Our discussion steered towards ‘old age’ and related issues.
 All the while my mind was contemplating on that picture of Vishnu(the omnipresent) in the form of Padmanabha.